Flechette: Air-dropped

 Later the U.S. used Lazy Dog bombs, which are small, unguided kinetic projectiles typically about 1.75 in in length, 0.5 in in diameter, and weighing about 0.7 oz.
 Lazy Dog munitions were simple and cheap; they could be dropped in huge numbers in a pass.
-Though their effects were often no less indiscriminate than other projectiles, they did not leave unexploded ordnance (UXO) that could be active years after a conflict ended.
+Though their immediate effects were often no less indiscriminate than other projectiles, they did not leave unexploded ordnance (UXO) that could be active years after a conflict ended.
 Lazy Dog projectiles were used primarily during the Korean and Vietnam Wars.